n3n/poker/README.md

 ----------
 There are two mode that hands can be choose.

+* 1-Mode:Single-Player
+	+ 1.1-Mode :A hand get five cards in one time.
+	+ 1.2-Mode :A hand get five cards by rolling.
+* 2-Mode:MultiPlayer
-* 1-Mode :A hand get five cards in one time.
+	+ 1.1-Mode :A hand get five cards in one time.

-* 2-Mode :A hand get five cards by rolling.
+	+ 1.2-Mode :A hand get five cards by rolling.

 General Rules
 =============